How To Manage Conflict At Work? 6 Powerful Manager Hacks

 What is a Conflict?

 Conflict is a disagreement or hostility among individuals or groups about something.
 It can be physical, verbal, emotional, social, and even workplace.
 It is defined as a disagreement or argument between people or groups of people, typically a heated one.
 Anything from a dispute about a project at work to a disagreement about resource allocation can spark a conflict.
 Conflict can be healthy or harmful, constructive or destructive, depending on how we handle it.
 In general, though, we see conflict as unfavorable because it can lead to division, anger, and even violence.
 It’s often best to resolve workplace conflicts as quickly and peacefully as possible.
 Conflict is an inevitable and often necessary part of the workplace.
 It is basically when two or more people are working together to accomplish a common goal, and they encounter difficulties with each other.
 It adds stress for both managers and employees as it can be tiring and overwhelming to have conflict constantly in the workplace.
 A conflict at work can also become extremely dangerous if left unchecked.
-There can be various causes of conflict in the workplace, including different goals, personalities, opinions, beliefs, standards, work styles, etc. However, someone will have had enough no matter how long you treat these interpersonal differences (distances) with caution.4 Types of workplace conflict within teams
+There can be various causes of conflict in the workplace, including different goals, personalities, opinions, beliefs, standards, work styles, etc. However, someone will have had enough no matter how long you treat these interpersonal differences (distances) with caution.Other Interesting Reads

 Who is responsible for managing and resolving these conflicts?